sbkrogers/agile-2017/PITCHME.md

 1. Garbage in, garbage out - good defined user stories are key
 2. Need to define a reasonable velocity for each sprint, not based on timelines.
 3. Need to define what "done means" for the team.
-4. Need to present at the end of each sprint.
+4. Need to present at the end of each sprint & do walk throughs.
+5. Still need to ensure that proper environments are setup
+6. Need to ensure that cards are moved properly through QA/QC

 ---